The purpose of this site is to function as an

 top and bottom of the stairs.

-between the stairs are normally cleared using a l man clearance.
+between them are normally cleared using a one man clearance.
 An operator

 External stairs